John Stanley-14 May 1355

-She picked up John’s hand with her left hand and clasped it round her right wrist.
+She picked up John’s hand with her left hand and clasped it around her right wrist.
 She then held out her hand and leaning forward pushed John’s head down until his lips touched the back of her hand.
 ‘You see, like that.
 Well, at least something like that.
-Bonne nuit, John; bonne chance.’
+Bonne Nuit, John; bonne chance.’
 And she walked back to her table.

 John watched her go, astonished by the brief encounter.
 He turned to Piers.
 ‘How on earth did you do that?’

 ‘I think I should keep my secrets.’